 Not to mention considerable winnings from gambling, Mayweather’s outside acumen seems to be taken for granted, such was his skill level against some of the best names of a generation and more.

-Taking his lumps from Castillo, Marcos Maidana and ‘Sugar’ Shane Mosley, plus almost being edged out to a first loss by De La Hoya in their ‘World Awaits’ super-fight’, all went with the territory as Mayweather proved time and again he was better than the rest and virtually an undefeatable force.
+Taking his lumps from Castillo, Marcos Maidana, and of course, ‘Sugar’ Shane Mosley, not to mention almost being edged out to a first loss by De La Hoya in their ‘World Awaits’ super-fight’, all went with the territory as Mayweather proved time and again he was better than the rest.

-Rumors of a possible 2018 run with the UFC seem completely unfathomable, although who would bet against Mayweather coming back for another one or two fights in the squared circle down the line once he gets bored of retirement?
+Rumors of a possible 2020 run with RIZIN continue, with bets pretty scarce of Mayweather coming back for another one or two fights in the squared circle down the line.

-Whether his strip club business will be enough to keep his ego at bay is a separate debate…but one thing remains certain when you talk about Floyd Mayweather…is that everybody talks about Floyd Mayweather!
+Whether his strip club business will be enough to keep his ego at bay forever, we don’t yet know.
+But one thing remains certain when you talk about Floyd Mayweather – that everybody talks about Floyd Mayweather!

-A savvy reader of boxing and definitely the Greatest Showman of our time.
+A savvy reader of boxing, a great showman, and definitely the best sporting businessman of all time.